avg —

 Instructions

-I press the peel down with a plate of suitable diameter (keeps everything submerged), cover the pot with a lid, and bring to a boil over medium heat.
-Once boiling, I cook for exactly 30 minutes.
-Then I turn off the heat and let the lard sit in the cooling brine for 6-8 hours.
+I press the peel down with a plate of suitable diameter, cover the pot with a lid and set it on the heat.
+I cook everything over medium heat for exactly half an hour.
+When this time is up, I turn off the heat and do nothing more – the lard should stand in the cooling brine for 6–8 hours.
+This is the "secret" of the method: after cooking, it is precisely the slow steeping that gives the maximum soaking and tenderness.

 Tips